Koopman-driven grip force prediction through EMG sensing: Materials and methods

-The optimization procedure aims to maximize the peak cross-correlation between the processed EMG signal and the synchronously collected grip force.
-We performed multi-step SA to identify the most influential spectral components and narrow the optimal bounds for decision variables.
-Narrowing was achieved by examining scatterplot projections of individual decision variables with smoothed trends and means using Latin hypercube (LH) sampling.
-Simultaneous optimization and SA ensure that cross-correlations remain near their optimal values, even when small variations are introduced.
-This approach enhances local robustness, helping to avoid unstable maxima and maintain consistent performance.
+The optimization procedure maximizes the mean peak cross-correlation between processed EMG signal \(\textbf{e}_\textrm{proc}\) and the synchronously collected grip force \(\textbf{g}\).
+This metric is selected for its effectiveness in capturing signal similarity across time lags, which vary between subjects and measurements.
+Algorithm \(\PeakCrossCorr\) (see Algorithm~\ref{alg:cross_correlate_emg_grip} in Appendix~\ref{app:peak_cross_correlate_emg_grip}) computes the per-run peak cross-correlation.
+Multi-step SA and optimization identify key spectral components and narrow decision vector bounds near the optimum using scatterplot projections with smoothed trends and means, generated via Latin hypercube (LH) sampling.
+This integrated approach ensures robust cross-correlations, consistent performance, and stability by avoiding unstable maxima despite small variations.

-First, data is processed in batches of approximately 0.5 seconds (496 data points) with a sampling rate of 992.97 Hz for EMG signals.
-Each batch is transformed into the frequency domain using FFT, achieving a resolution of 2.002 Hz.
-A spectral mask, obtained through an optimization process, is then applied to attenuate or amplify frequency components selectively.
-After modifying the amplitudes, an inverse FFT reverts the signal to the time domain.
-Signal rectification is performed by taking the absolute value, followed by windowed exponential moving average (MA) smoothing.
-The smoothing window is applied within each batch, except for the first (window size - 1) points, where data from the previous batch is utilized.
-In addition to the spectral mask, the optimization also targets finding the optimal window size and decay factor for exponential smoothing.
-The entire process for obtaining optimal processed EMG signal is schematically outlined in Fig. \ref{fig:signal-processing-steps}.